 If you do not break out of a TA Game you will stay the same.
-None of us are insulated against the TA Game.
+None of us are insulated against the TA Game, and that includes me.
+The only issue is when are we playing a TA Game, and with whom?
 My header illustration identifies some ways of behaving differently.
-The only issue is when are we playing a TA Game, and with whom?

-It tends to be with intimates and important people in our life.
+The TA Game tends to be played out with intimates and important people in our life.
 Often it is ‘politic’ to play the Game, rather than speak directly and assertively.

 This page says more about this natural, if unhelpful, human tendency.
 It seeks out the small, safe experiments that might make a difference for you in some relationships.